-Imagine this: NASA scientists have predicted an asteroid is going to drop from the sky onto Earth.
+Imagine this: NASA scientists have predicted an asteroid will soon slam into Earth.
 It would be more than a mile wide, traveling at about 20,000 miles per hour.
 The impact would be comparable to 2 million atomic bombs.
 Hitting the ground would turn whole cities into craters.
 Hitting the ocean could cause a Tsunami wave hundreds of feet in height.
 The dust in the air would cause months of darkness.
 What exactly should you do with information about a giant speeding rock careening toward Earth?

 Basically, nothing.
 It’s probably just the plot of a movie.
 “There are millions of asteroids out there in orbits that do come close to Earth’s orbit, and impacts have happened many times in Earth’s past, and it will happen again in the future.
 It’s just a matter of when,” Lindley Johnson, NASA’s asteroid expert and director of its Near-Earth Objects Program, explained to American Survival Guide.

 What is an Asteroid?